fnjyusername/ArduinoUno/ReadMe_TimerInterrupt.md

 #####Note: Using the PWM outputs is safe if you don't change the frequency

 The Arduino uses Timer 0 internally for the millis() and delay() functions, so be warned that changing the frequency of this timer will cause those functions to be erroneous.
-Using the PWM outputs is safe if you don't change the frequency, though.

 * http://www.righto.com/2009/07/secrets-of-arduino-pwm.html